Hydrodynamic theory of wetting by active particles: EQUILIBRIUM THEORY OF CRITICAL WETTING

 Just below a critical wetting transition, we have $\rho_s = \rho_l - \delta$.
-By minimising the free energy of the density profile away from the wall, we find $\delta \propto e^{-\zeta/\xi}$, where $\zeta$ is the thickness of the wetting film and $\xi$ is the liquid-vapour interfacial width.
-Taking temperature as a control parameter, the free energy of this film is then given by (for a detailed discussion, see \cite{DeGennes}):
+By minimising the free energy of the density profile away from the wall, we find $\delta \propto e^{-\zeta/\xi}$, where $\zeta$ is the thickness of the wetting film and $\xi$ is the liquid-vapour interfacial width~\cite{DeGennes1985}.
+Taking temperature as a control parameter, the free energy of this film is then given by (for a detailed discussion, see \cite{DeGennes1985}):

 where $\alpha \propto (T_w - T) + \mathcal{O}((T_w - T)^2)$, and $\beta = \text{constant} + \mathcal{O}(T_w - T)$.
 The effect of temperature $T$ is to control the shape of $W(\rho)$; at a higher temperature, the coexistence densities become closer and the energetic barrier between these densities becomes smaller.
-The optimal width of the liquid film $\zeta^*$, which minimises the free energy (\ref{eq:curly_F}), is thus given by:
+The optimal width of the liquid film $\zeta^*$, which minimises the free energy \eqref{eq:curly_F}, is thus given by:

-The width of a liquid film near a critical-wetting transition is therefore diverges logarithmically.
-In contrast, the film width at a first-order wetting transition will jump discontinuously from microscopic ($\sim \xi$) to macroscopic.
+The width of a liquid film near a critical-wetting transition therefore diverges logarithmically.
+In contrast, the film width at a first-order wetting transition will jump discontinuously between microscopic ($\sim \xi$) and macroscopic values.
 A similar analysis demonstrates that the divergence of the liquid film width is logarithmic approaching a critical transition for any other control parameter (such as the wall attractiveness $c_1$, as in the main text).

-In a slit geometry, it is favourable for 2 initially equal liquid films of with $\zeta_0$ to remain equal in size (i.e. the system will remain fully wet) iff:
+In a slit geometry, it is favourable for two initially equal liquid films of width $\zeta_0$ to remain equal in size (so the system will remain fully wet) if and only if:

-which, for $\zeta_0 \rightarrow \infty$, occurs exactly when $T \geq T_w$.
+which, for $\zeta_0 \rightarrow \infty$, occurs precisely when $T \geq T_w$.
 Below this critical temperature, it is favourable for mass to redistribute from one film to another (via a translational instability) until one film is microscopic ($\sim \xi$) and the other is macroscopic; this is the partial wetting scenario.
 A fully-wet state is therefore unstable below this critical transition temperature in a slit geometry, and a partially-wet state is unstable above it.
-Thus, there are no metastable states in the critical wetting scenario, as expected.
+Thus, there are no metastable states in the critical wetting scenario, as mentioned in the main text.
 Once again, this analysis is general for any other choice of order parameter.

-\subsection{Asymmetry order parameter}
+\subsubsection{Asymmetry order parameter}